pybamm-team/PyBaMM/docs/source/user_guide/installation/index.rst

 Using conda
 -----------

-PyBaMM is available as a conda package through the conda-forge channel.
+PyBaMM is part of the `Anaconda <https://docs.continuum.io/anaconda/>`_ distribution and is available as a conda package through the conda-forge channel

 .. code:: bash